Abstract

 Physical Review Applied

 I obtained my MS degree in Physics from Imperial College London.
 I was an intern at Baidu Research under the supervision of Prof. Xin Wang.
-I am currently a PhD student in quantum information at Osaka University.
+I obtained my PhD degree in quantum information at Osaka University.
 My research interests include quantum error mitigation, quantum information theory and quantum computation.

 Associate Professor